Seating Industry Faces December Downturn as Interactive 3D Product Configurators Reveal Consumer Behavior Trends Across Global Markets

 What This Data Means for Furniture Retailers

 Traditional retail wisdom holds that Q4, particularly December, represents peak purchasing periods.
 However, 2025 data suggests this may be shifting for furniture categories-especially in mature European markets.
-Retailers may need to:
+Retailers may need to:- Front-load promotional activities earlier in Q4

 - Reduce December inventory expectations for seating categories